Guāng Prefecture

 Guang Prefecture (光州) was a prefecture of imperial China centered on modern Huangchuan County, Henan.
-It was created in the 6th century under the Liang dynasty and existed intermittently until 1913, after the establishment of the Republic.
+It was created in the 6th century under the Liang dynasty during the Southern dynasties era and existed intermittently until 1913, after the establishment of the Republic.

 Geography

 The administrative region of Guangzhou in the Tang dynasty is in the border area between modern southeastern Henan and western Anhui (as well as northeastern Hubei).
 It probably includes parts of modern: